If you have additions or corrections to this list please contact webmaster Eric Fritzius at email@example.com

 MARION COUNTY (See Fairmont)

-Usually meets at the Martinsburg-Berkeley County Public Library (101 King Street) from 1 to 4 PM on the first and third Tuesdays of every month.
+This fiction group usually meets at the Martinsburg-Berkeley County Public Library (101 King Street) from 1 to 4 PM on the first and third Tuesdays of every month.
 Bring 8 copies of the work you want critiqued.
 Limit: 10 double-spaced pages.
+Chris Kaye is the facilitator.
+Her email is email@example.com.

 MARTINSBURG (Athens on the Opequon)